On bounded module functionals and operators on Hilbert C*-modules without biorthogonally complemented kernels: Introduction

 \section{Introduction}

-Since 2020 there have been considerable discussions about the possible existence of non-regular bounded modular functionals on certain Hilbert C*-modules: for two Hilbert C*-modules ${\mathcal M} \subset \mathcal N$ over some fixed C*-algebra $A$ with ${\mathcal M}^\bot = \{ 0 \}$, does there exist a non-zero bounded $A$-linear map $r: {\mathcal N} \to A$ such that $\mathcal M$ belongs to the kernel of $r$, or not.
+Since 2015 there have been considerable discussions about the possible existence of non-regular bounded modular functionals on certain Hilbert C*-modules: for two Hilbert C*-modules ${\mathcal M} \subset \mathcal N$ over some fixed C*-algebra $A$ with ${\mathcal M}^\bot = \{ 0 \}$, does there exist a non-zero bounded $A$-linear map $r: {\mathcal N} \to A$ such that $\mathcal M$ belongs to the kernel of $r$, or not.
 The problem has been raised by O.~M.~Shalit and M.~Skeide in \cite[Quest.
-10.6, 10.7]{Shalit_Skeide} in 2003/2020 pointing out important open problems in Hilbert product systems embedding research in semi-group contexts.
+10.6, 10.7]{Shalit_Skeide} in 2003/2020/2023 pointing out important open problems in Hilbert product systems embedding research in semi-group contexts.
 Already in 2015 the problem has been mentioned in \cite[p.~1546, Footnote 3]{BhSk_2015}.
 In \cite[Lemma 2.4]{Frank_2002} the first author stated the identity of the biorthogonal complement of the kernels of general bounded Hilbert module operators, however the proof presented there is insufficient.
-A first affirmative example was announced by J.~Kaad and M.~Skeide \cite{KaSk} in 2021, however it was dismissed by \cite[Footnote 7]{Sk_2022}, \cite[p.~5]{Sk_2025} since the constructed map turned out to be only linear, but not C*-linear.
-Further affirmative examples by M.~V.~Manuilov were announced in \cite{M_2022}.
-However, algebraic order convergence was treated topologically causing inadequate interpretations, cf.~\cite{Floyd}.
-Later, one of the authors of the present paper was able to show the non-existence of non-regular bounded modular functionals in the described situations for von Neumann and monotone complete C*-algebras of coefficients in \cite{Frank_2024}, in contrast to \cite{M_2022}.
+D.~Baki\'c and B.~Gulja{\v{s}} gave a negative answer for ideal submodules in \cite{BG_2002} in 2002.
+A first affirmative example was announced by J.~Kaad and M.~Skeide \cite{KaSk} in 2021.
+Further affirmative examples by M.~V.~Manuilov were announced in \cite{M_2022} in 2024, cf.~\cite{Floyd}.
+M.~Skeide found a negative answer for closed ternary ideals in \cite{Sk_2022} in 2022.
+Later, one of the authors of the present paper was able to show the non-existence of such bounded modular functionals in the described situations for von Neumann and monotone complete C*-algebras of coefficients in \cite{Frank_2024}, in contrast to \cite{M_2022}.
 This saved \cite[Lemma 2.4]{Frank_2002} for von Neumann and monotone complete C*-algebras of coefficients, and hence, the content of that paper.
-Consequently, the general case is still unsettled.
+However, the structural background of appearing counterexamples is not well understood at present.
+Moreover, for Hilbert C*-modules and their multiplier modules a negative answer was found in \cite{Frank_2026}, where, the more, not each bounded module map of the smaller Hilbert C*-module to $A$ can be continued to a bounded module map of its multiplier module to $A$, in cases.